pawel-gawel/git-advanced/branches.md

 ```

 It will not delete not yet merged branch without `-f` or `-D` flag.
-The branch must be fully merged in its upstream branch, or in HEAD if no upstream was set
+The branch must be fully merged to its upstream branch, or to HEAD if no upstream was set.

 #### Remote